 - Completion of probation or discharge from parole placed for the conviction that the applicant seeks to set aside.

 - Completion of any term of imprisonment placed for the conviction that the applicant seeks to set aside.

 Michigan’s previous expungement law prevented all traffic offenses from being eligible for expungement.
 Now, most traffic offenses are now eligible, with the following exceptions:

-- A conviction for operating while intoxicated or impaired (OWI, “drunk driving”)
+- A 2nd or subsequent conviction for operating while intoxicated or impaired (OWI, “drunk driving”)

 - A traffic offense committed by a person holding a CDL endorsement while operating a commercial vehicle

 - Any traffic offense causing death or serious bodily injury

 On Dec.
 16th, 2020, the Michigan Senate approved several bills that would further expand eligibility for expungement, allowing for people with first-time drunken driving convictions to get their record cleared.
 It would not permit expungement of subsequent drunken driving offenses or convictions involving injury or death.